bahrus/be-restated/README.md

 What this does:

 1. If be-restated can't locate main, it attaches an event handler to the host or document.body, listening for the event be-a-beacon emits:  "i-am-here".
 Every time such an event occurs, searches the host's Shadow DOM, or document.body for element "main".
-2. Once element "main" is found, moves the beacon event listener to the main event.
+2. Once element "main" is found, moves the beacon event listener to the main element.
 3. If the template[be-a-beacon] element is found, xslt is performed with the content of the main element, and the table-of-contents light children are populated from the result.
 4. If the event handler on the main element picks up "i-am-here" messages going forward, it re-does step 3.